dreikanter/ruby-bookmarks/README.md

 - [Configurations](https://github.com/beatrichartz/configurations) — provides a unified approach to do configurations for gems or other ruby code.
 - [awesome_print](https://github.com/michaeldv/awesome_print) — a Ruby library that pretty prints Ruby objects in full color exposing their internal structure with proper indentation.
 Rails ActiveRecord objects and usage within Rails templates are supported via included mixins.
 - [YYMMDD](https://github.com/sshaw/yymmdd) — tiny DSL for idiomatic date parsing and formatting.
+- [Libnotify](https://github.com/splattael/libnotify) — Ruby bindings for libnotify, a crossplatform user notification library.
+- [MemFs](https://github.com/simonc/memfs) — provides a fake file system that can be used for tests.